zimmski/tavor/doc/format.md

 The format is Unicode text encoded in UTF-8 and consists of terminal and non-terminal symbols which are called `tokens` throughout the Tavor framework.
 An explanation of the general meaning can be found in the [What are tokens?](/#token) section.

+> **Note**: The Tavor format is not stable and changes slightly with every version of Tavor.
+This is necessary to make the format more powerful and easier to understand and write.
+Please [submit an issue](https://github.com/zimmski/tavor/issues/new) if you find flaws, ambiguous content or definitions, or something that could be easier defined.

 Every example of this page is a complete and syntactical correct Tavor format file.
 The content of each example can be for instance saved into a file called `file.tavor` and then fuzzed with the Tavor binary.
 To get a a better understanding of the format it is advised to do this with every example.

 ```bash